IOI '16 P4 - Paint by Numbers (Standard I/O)

-to denote black cells and _
+X to denote black cells and _ to denote white cells.

-The player is given a sequence _XXX__XXXX
+The player is given a sequence of

-does not satisfy the clues because the blocks of black cells are not in the correct order.
-Also, __XXXXXXX_
+_XXX__XXXX.
+Note that XXXX_XXX__ does not satisfy the clues because the blocks of black cells are not in the correct order.
+Also, __XXXXXXX_ does not satisfy the clues because there is a single block of black cells, not two separate blocks.

 You are given a partially solved Paint By Numbers puzzle.
-That is, you know
+That is, you know and

 Specifically, a valid solution is one that satisfies the clues, and also agrees with the colours of the known cells.
 Your program should find cells that are painted black in every valid solution, and cells that are painted white in every valid solution.